This note has been updated to refer to the 2013 ICE Brent Protocol published by ISDA (see Examples of ISDA protocols).

 Whether they are below the clearing threshold set out in Article 10 of EMIR (see Practice note, EMIR: requirement to clear OTC derivative contracts through a CCP: The clearing threshold (www.practicallaw.com/7-518-8927)).

 The TCAA is a form of agreement that market participants can use as part of their tool kit for compliance with the obligation imposed by EMIR to provide timely confirmation of an uncleared OTC derivative contract.

-For further details of the EMIR NFC Protocol, see Legal update, ISDA 2013 EMIR NFC Representation Protocol and Timely Confirmation Amendment Agreement (www.practicallaw.com/8-525-0805).
+For further details of the EMIR NFCR Protocol, see Legal update, ISDA 2013 EMIR NFC Representation Protocol and Timely Confirmation Amendment Agreement (www.practicallaw.com/8-525-0805).

 For information on the requirements under EMIR, see Practice note, EMIR: risk mitigation requirements for uncleared OTC derivatives (www.practicallaw.com/9-519-7327).

-On 10 May 2013, ISDA published the 2013 Reporting Protocol, together with principal and agent side letters for use in place of the protocol.
-The Protocol allows parties to amend the terms of their ISDA Master Agreements (or any other agreement governing the terms of their derivative transactions) to address possible restrictions to a party's ability to comply with mandatory trade reporting requirements imposed by EMIR and the European Commission's proposed Markets in Financial Instruments Regulation (MiFIR).
+On 10 May 2013, ISDA published the 2013 Reporting Protocol (Reporting Protocol), together with principal and agent side letters for use in place of the protocol.
+The Reporting Protocol allows parties to amend the terms of their ISDA Master Agreements to address possible restrictions to a party's ability to comply with mandatory trade reporting requirements imposed by EMIR and the European Commission's proposed Markets in Financial Instruments Regulation (MiFIR).

 Restrictions might arise because of existing statutory, regulatory or contractual obligations preventing parties from disclosing information in relation to their derivative contracts.
 The protocol aims to assist parties overcome these limitations by providing for counterparty consent to disclosure of restricted information.